wrapperband/OpenTrafficSurvey/README.md

 ![alt tag](01-flowrates.29.10.2013-1.jpg)

+**Open Traffic Survey : Observations and Results from Test Surveys**

 Various techniques and common equipment were tested for potential use as sensors and analysis to speed up the time consuming process.